nesi/support-docs/docs/Scientific_Computing/Supported_Applications/R.md

   example *~/R/gimkl-2022a/4.2* rather than the usual default of *~/R/x86\_64-pc-linux-gnu-library/4.2*.

-## Related environment modules
+## Available Modules

+{% include "partials/appVersion.html" -%}

 We also have some environment modules which extend the base R ones with extra packages:

+### R-Geo

-- *R-Geo* with rgeos, rgdal and other geometric and geospatial packages based on the libraries GEOS, GDAL, PROJ and UDUNITS.
+Includes rgeos, rgdal and other geometric and geospatial packages based on the libraries GEOS, GDAL, PROJ and UDUNITS.

-    - `$ module load R-Geo/4.2.1-gimkl-2022a `
+{% set app_name = "R-Geo" %}
+{% include "partials/appVersion.html" -%}

+### R-bundle-Bioconductor

-- *R-bundle-Bioconductor* with many of the BioConductor suite of packages.
+Includes many of the BioConductor suite of packages.

-    - `$ module load R-bundle-Bioconductor/3.15-gimkl-2022a-R-4.2.1`
+{% set app_name = "R-bundle-Bioconductor" %}
+{% include "partials/appVersion.html" -%}

 ## Examples